John Elliott Cairnes: Biography

 During the remainder of his residence at Galway, Professor Cairnes published nothing beyond some fragments and pamphlets, mainly upon Irish questions.
-The most valuable of these papers are the series devoted to the consideration of university education.
+The most valuable of these papers is the series devoted to the consideration of university education.
 His health, at no time very good, was still further weakened in 1865 by a fall from his horse.
 He was ever afterwards incapacitated from active exertion and was constantly liable to have his work interfered with by attacks of illness.
-In 1866 he was appointed professor of political economy in University College, London.
-He was compelled to spend the session 1868–1869 in Italy, but on his return continued to lecture till 1872.
-During his last session he conducted a mixed class, ladies being admitted to his lectures.
-His health soon rendered it impossible for him to discharge his public duties; he resigned his post in 1872, and retired with the honorary title of professor emeritus of political economy.
-In 1873 his own university conferred on him the degree of LL.D.
+In 1866, he was appointed professor of political economy at University College London.
+He was compelled to spend the session 1868–1869 in Italy, but on his return continued to lecture until 1872.
+During his last session, he conducted a mixed class, with ladies being admitted to his lectures.
+His health soon rendered it impossible for him to discharge his public duties; he resigned from his post in 1872 and retired with the honorary title of professor emeritus of political economy.
+In 1873, his own university conferred on him the degree of LL.D.
 He died at Blackheath, near London, on 8 July 1875.

 Family

 Cairnes, on 27 November 1860, married Elizabeth ("Eliza") Charlotte Alexander (maiden; 1838–1896) in Galway at the St. Nicholas Collegiate Church.
-She was a daughter of George Henry Minto Alexander (1811–1853), a Judge of the High Court in India.
+She was the daughter of George Henry Minto Alexander (1811–1853), a Judge of the High Court in India.
 John and Eliza Cairnes had four children, a daughter and three sons, one being William Elliot Cairnes (1862–1902), an officer and writer.
 John and Eliza named their second son, Robert Gould Cairnes (1863–1868), after Robert Gould Shaw (1837–1863), a Union Army Civil War hero.